 Some voice assistant devices could lead you to scammers, expert says

-The Better Business Bureau (BBB) is sharing a new warning about using these devices with caution because asking one to look up a phone number could lead you to a scammer.

-It's as simple as needing a phone number for a business or company, not feeling like getting up to shuffle through papers to find it or grabbing your phone to search for it.
-Instead, you ask your Google Home or Alexa to find and dial it for you.
+It starts when you don't want to track down that scrap of paper or business card with a phone number on it.
+Maybe your phone is out of reach so an online search is inconvenient.
+Instead, you ask your Google Home or Alexa to find and dial the number for you.
 The next thing you know, you're talking to a fraudulent customer service representative.

 This specific example involves scammers posing as an airline, but Fleming said there are many versions of this scam.